sJalui/Face-Mask-Detector/README.md

   - ❌ **Red for Unmasked Faces**
 ![WithoutMask](https://github.com/sJalui/Face-Mask-Detector/blob/main/images/withoutmask+chatbot.png?raw=true)
 Enjoy tracking results in real-time, whether for safety monitoring or research purposes! 🚀
+### 5️⃣ Interact with the Chatbot 🤖
+Our app also comes with a built-in **AI-powered chatbot** leveraging the **Gemini API**:
+- 💬 **Get Guidance:** Ask the chatbot about features, face mask safety, or technical queries.
+- ⚙️ **Seamless Experience:** Integrated within the app for a smooth user experience.
+- 🌟 **Intelligence at Your Fingertips:** Get instant answers while using the application!

+Let the chatbot enhance your interaction and provide smart support! 🚀